bobaec/sticky-wall/README.md

 1. git clone this repository
 2. cd client
-   a. npm start
+   <br/>a. npm start
-3. cd server
+4. cd server
-   a. npm run server
+  <br/>a. npm run server

+Once you have those running, localhost:3000 should automatically open.